cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq.md

 quit()
 ```

-This list of closest downstream genes found under the link **The Full
+This list of closest downstream genes found in *Oct4_annotated_peaks.tsv* could
-Annotation File** can be the basis of further analysis.
-For instance, you could
+be the basis of further analysis.
+For instance, you could look at the Gene
-look at the Gene Ontology terms associated with these genes to get an idea of
+Ontology terms associated with these genes to get an idea of the biological
-the biological processes that may be affected.
+processes that may be affected.
 Web-based tools like DAVID
 (http://david.abcc.ncifcrf.gov) or GOstat (http://gostat.wehi.edu.au) take a
 list of genes and return the enriched GO categories.